TheJacksonLaboratory/crf_rnaseq_basics/chapters/r_data.md

 ---

-Once we have our feature count matrix (from the previous chapter), we can proceed with the rest of the analysis on jaxhpc or on a laptop.
+Once we have our feature count matrix (from the previous chapter), we can proceed with the rest of the analysis on the JAX HPC cluster or on a laptop.
 Put `feature_counts.txt` (from `/fastscratch/$USER/rnaseq/feature_counts/`) and `metadata.GSE151185.txt` (from `/fastscratch/$USER/rnaseq/data/`) into a new working folder (perhaps on your local computer) and launch R.

-On jaxhpc you can do the following:
+On the JAX HPC cluster you can do the following:

 ```
 ## set up the working directory and link in the input data: